smagnani96/idcas/README.md

 ## Architecture

 IDCAS's architecture may seem complex, but actually it is quite simple.
-There are two eBPF functions defined in [http_filter.c](./src/http_filter.c) that will be inserted in your Linux system and they will handle incoming (INGRESS) and outgoing (PACKETS).
+There are two eBPF functions defined in [http_filter.c](./src/http_filter.c) that will be inserted in your Linux system and they will handle incoming (INGRESS) and outgoing (EGRESS) packets.

 Concerning the Ingress part, every packet that contains an HTTP request (eg. Get, Post,...) and it is designated to a specific service (if specified) will be recorded, and that session (srcIp, dstIp, srcPort, dstPort) will be monitored.